School student travel

 Different subsidies or passes are available depending on where you live and the availability of public transport.

-Free or subsidised school travel
+School Opal card or school travel passes

 School Drive Subsidy